rachelshin/winner-winner-restaurant-website/readme.md

 **Tech used:** HTML, CSS, Javascript

-Modeled off of a template, recreated from scratch.
+Modeled off of a template, recreated and tweaked from scratch.